Definition: The fundamental, physical, and functional unit of heredity

 Gene vs. Allele

 The variants of a gene controlling the same trait and occupying a specific region on a chromosome are referred to as alleles.
-A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of the multiple allelic trait (or polygenic inheritance).
-Certain traits that are determined by a pair of alleles, one of them would be dominant while the other, recessive.
+A particular trait may be determined by a pair of alleles or by the interaction of a series of alleles as in the case of the multiple allelic traits (or polygenic inheritance).
+Certain traits are determined by a pair of alleles; one of them would be dominant while the other, recessive.

 Gene Structure and Function

 A gene is a sequence of nucleotides in a particular nucleic acid.
 Thus, it is a segment in DNA or RNA molecule that encodes for either an RNA or a protein by gene expression.
 The nucleotide is the structural unit of a nucleic acid.
 It is comprised of phosphoric acid, sugar (5-carbon), and a nitrogenous base.
 The chains of nucleotides in a nucleic acid are linked by 3′, 5′ phosphodiester linkages.
 This means that the 5′-phosphoric group of one nucleotide is esterified with the 3′-hydroxyl of the adjoining nucleotide.